facebookresearch/Clinical-Trial-Parser/doc/architecture.md

  | *Curated Hierarchy for Technology Access Requirements* |

-### Clustering

-There are multiple ways to reference a medical concept.
-For example, some clinical trials use the terms "neoplasm", "tumor", "cancer" interchangeably.
-Extracted terms may also include a variable number and type of qualifiers.
-Because of this a simple linking of extracted terms to concepts may lead to a low recall.
-We experimented by projecting the cleaned and extracted terms into an embedding space and clustering the term vectors.
-Using a statistical analysis, groundings were propagated to ungrounded terms.
-This improved the NEL recall.

 ## RE

+The architecture design references relation extraction (RE), which we have demonstrated to be feasible but have [not yet included](TODO.md) in the parser implementation.

 ### Negation

-The implementation relies on rules for negation detection.
-Every nominal requirement is worded in such a way as to either include or preclude participation depending on certain characteristics (e.g. "participants must be pregnant" vs "participants cannot be pregnant").
-Correctly parsing the negation is the same as either parsing the requirement exactly right or exactly wrong.
-Unfortunately, the criteria writers sometimes incorrectly structure their requirements leading to logical paradoxes.
+Nominal requirements are worded in such a way as to either include or preclude participation depending on certain characteristics (e.g. "participants must be pregnant" vs "participants cannot be pregnant").
+Negations can be detected using [NegEx](https://code.google.com/archive/p/negex/) or similar public algorithms.
+Criteria are sometimes incorrectly formulated leading to logical paradoxes.
 For example, a study might list "not pregnant" as a requirement in both the inclusion and exclusion criteria sections.
 Readers must know the context and the common practice to determine that the study is actually simply asking for participants that are not pregnant.